block-core/angor-blog/src/content/posts/Angor vs. Traditional Crowdfunding/index.md

 draft: false
 ---

 Crowdfunding has revolutionized the way individuals and businesses raise capital.
-Traditional platforms like Kickstarter, Indiegogo, and GoFundMe have paved the way for countless projects, from innovative gadgets to humanitarian causes.
+Traditional platforms like Kickstarter, Indiegogo, GoFundMe and CrowedCube have paved the way for countless projects, from innovative gadgets to humanitarian causes.
 However, as technology evolves, so do the methods of crowdfunding.
 Enter Angor, a decentralized crowdfunding platform leveraging Bitcoin and Nostr for enhanced security and transparency.

 In this article, we compare Angor to traditional crowdfunding services, highlighting the key differences, advantages, and potential challenges.